Frankhill-che/devops-fully-automated-infra/README.md

 Fully automated and secured Terraform infra pipeline

-Testing the webhook to be sure the integrations are working as expected and trigger the pipeline upon a commit
+Testing the webhook to be sure the integrations are working as expected and trigger the pipeline upon a commit Thank you prof Wansi for your dedication to this class

 ## CICD Infra setup
 1) ###### GitHub setup